gitsnik/learning-go/fileserver/fileserver.md

 #### Finishing Up

-This takes me to the end of (the code)[https://gowebexamples.com/http-server/].
+This takes me to the end of [the code](https://gowebexamples.com/http-server/).
 Hardening has been built in with new middleware and we've reduced a bit of duplication.
 Static file delivery will allow us to automatically deploy CSS, JS, and even JSON extensions as needed.